snootched/cb-lcars/README.md

 ### What it looks like...

-These are a couple examples of my WIP dashboards.
+These are a couple examples of WIP dashboards.

-'Home' screen with weather forecasts, radar, quick access light controls (3 sliders on the right)
+'Home' screen with weather forecasts, radar, quick access light controls (3 sliders on the right)  Page selection menu on the left, and security status on the top.
 ![dashboard_1](images/screenshots/dashboard_sample_1.png)

 <br>

 'Lights' screen with selectable rooms.
-Each room has an array of sliders for the lights in that room.
-In this screenshot, sliders were set to match the light color (configurable)
+Each room has an array of sliders for the lights in that room.(`cb-lcars-grid` with default button set to `cb-lcars-multimeter` with panel in `gauge` mode)  In this screenshot, the guage slider colors were set to match the color of the light entity (fully configurable)
 ![dashboard_2](images/screenshots/dashboard_sample_2.png)

 <br>